Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing.md

 ### Step 4: Determine Loot

 After obtaining your final result from Step 3, compare the number to the relevant fishing table.
-This section includes four tables, each corresponding to a specific biome where you can fish.
+The [Fishing Loot](#loot-tables) tables includes four tables, each corresponding to a specific biome where you fish.

 If an effect—such as from baits or other modifiers—adds to or subtracts from your Overall Score, apply these adjustments **after Step 3** (i.e., after all multipliers have been calculated), unless the effect specifies otherwise.

+## Fishing Tables

+This section contains the tables used to determine the loot obtained from fishing.
+The Loot Table is used to identify your primary catch.
+If the Loot Table directs you to consult the Junk Table, it represents discarded or incidental items you might encounter.
+Additionally, the Treasure Table features rare, non-fish items that a fisherman might chance upon.

+### Loot Tables

+The following section contains Loot tables, which are used to identify your primary catch.

 === "Freshwater"